willstepp/writings/sanctuary-park/sp.notes.md

 Your memory of those things creates the association, since they have the nearest relationship through both form and behavior.
 But then sometimes the thing you call a tree will bend down consciously and sniff around and the illusion is broken.
 But you can't help yourself.
 It's how the mind works.

+He could no longer take the BS.

+"My soul is starving for something good.
+Something true."
+As he spoke these words aloud in the car he recognized it was not something people said.
+Normal people don't speak like that.

+I know you’re going through hell, but I don’t deserve to be talked to like that.

+Fetus as a conclusion to the story, a kind of redemption to his suffering?

+In the central garden of the park there was a room.
+No building, just a room.
+The realization of that caused him confusion.
+Yet there it was.

+Blue whale, Momo - something to do with that, maybe instead of following the con-man, he receives an email from him, initiating the game, which leads to the Murder Kroger, behind which he discovers a park in which there is a cabin.
+The old woman who lives there takes your grief.

+His pain is the loss of a wife and child during birth (only hinted at)

+The man who lives in the room is part plant part human.

+Part one ends with a vision of the future, where the elder thing breaks apart the world in space.